 Who can join Sureplan Gold?

 Anyone can join.
 There are no health conditions applicable to Sureplan Gold.
-However, if you are under 56 and in reasonable health you may like to consider joining Sureplan Family Fund, our funeral insurance fund.

 How much can I contribute and how many funeral bonds can I have?